 ● Municipal Water Supply Issues

 Sometimes, the brown water problem is not with your home’s plumbing but with the water supply from the city.
-Rusty water mains or maintenance work can cause water discolouration.
-Contact your water provider to know if there are any known problems with the water supply.
+Rusty water mains or maintenance work can cause water discoloration.
+Contact your water provider to find out if there are any known problems with the water supply.

 ● Sediment Buildup